fjoyce/NIPI-CBC/README.md

 cleaning.Rmd takes NIPI-2015-2020_pre-cleaned.csv and outputs NIPI-CBC-2020-cleaned.csv

 # root
+~NIPI-CBC-2020-cleaned.csv is the data file used by the app.~

 NIPI-CBC-2020-cleaned.csv is the data file used by the app.

 app.R is the code for the Shiny app.